-Ivan V. Small is a sociocultural anthropologist and assistant professor at Central Connecticut State University.
+Ivan V. Small is a sociocultural anthropologist and associate professor at Central Connecticut State University.
 He holds a Ph.D. in Sociocultural Anthropology and Southeast Asian studies from Cornell University, a Masters in International Affairs from Columbia University and a B.A. in History from Boston College.
-Dr. Small is also a faculty affiliate with the Yale Council on Southeast Asia Studies, the UConn Asian & Asian American Studies Institute, and an executive board member of the War Legacies Project.
+Dr. Small is also a faculty affiliate with the Yale Council on Southeast Asia Studies and the UConn Asian & Asian American Studies Institute, and an executive board member of the War Legacies Project.
 Prior to joining CCSU in 2014 Dr. Small was a postdoctoral scholar with the Institute for Money, Technology & Financial Inclusion at the University of California Irvine, and a field study director with the India China Institute at The New School.
 Dr. Small has worked and consulted for nonprofits, foundations, and think tanks including the Smithsonian, Ford Foundation, and World Policy Institute.